2alin/kanban-board/src/components/menu.specs.md

 # Description
-This document describes the spefications around the behaviour, structure and basic style of the menu component.
+This document describes the specifications around the behaviour, structure and basic style of the menu component.

 # Specifications